Galgamins/QWEST/README.md

 #### SmoothCam  -for 3rd person players-
 - Presets
   - Load Preset
     There are two presets available for you to use.
-I personally prefer the Modern one but some prefer EasyEase's, try both and see which you like!
+Try them both and see which one you prefer!
 - Compatibility
   - Archery Gameplay Overhaul: Enabled
   - Only this one needs to be enabled!

-### Sunhelm (Do This after character creation and you have spawned into the world.)
+### Sunhelm
 - General Settings
 	- Gameplay Options
 		- Toggle Raw Meat Damage [unchecked]